This post may feature affiliate links. Please read our disclosure policy.

 🍴 Flavor profile

 The flavor of a dried chile de árbol is smoky, nutty, and slightly grassy.
 Again, all of these base tasting notes are accentuated by toasting the peppers.

 Chiles de árbol are typically utilized in recipes like salsa to impart more spice.
 They also make a great addition to sweet recipes, such as chile-infused brownies or cakes.

 🔥 Spice level

-Chiles de árbol pack some serious heat, coming in at 15,000 to 30,000 Scoville Heat Units (SHU) on the Scoville Scale.
+Chile de árbol packs some serious heat, coming in at 15,000 to 30,000 Scoville Heat Units (SHU) on the Scoville Scale.
 However, peppers vary greatly in their spiciness.
 There have even been reports of arbol chiles reaching 65,000 SHU!

-For a point of reference, that's about 3-6 times hotter than your average jalapeño pepper, or slightly milder than cayenne pepper.
+For a point of reference, a typical arbol chile is about 3-6 times hotter than your average jalapeño pepper, or slightly milder than cayenne pepper.

-In such a small package, arbol chiles sure hold a plethora of health benefits.
-They contain large amounts of vitamin A and decent amounts of vitamin C, both of which are important for eye and skin health.
+In such a small package, arbol chiles hold a plethora of health benefits.
+They contain large amounts of vitamin A and vitamin C, both of which are important for eye and skin health.

 Chiles de árbol also contain minerals like calcium and iron, making them a spicy way to strengthen your bones.